lee-jian-hui/tts-system/WRITEUP.md

   - Yields encoded bytes to the WebSocket handler as soon as they’re ready.
 - The WebSocket handler pushes each encoded chunk to the client as a separate JSON-wrapped message.

-For Coqui, I chose a pragmatic approach: synthesize the entire utterance to a temporary WAV file and then stream PCM frames from it.
-This is not as “purely streaming” as generating audio frame-by-frame from the model, but it simplifies integration and uses a well-understood file format as the boundary.
+For Coqui, we currently use a pragmatic, file‑based streaming approach:

+- Instead of generating audio incrementally frame‑by‑frame from the model, we first synthesize the entire utterance into a temporary WAV file.
+We then stream raw PCM frames from this file to the client, as if they were being produced live.

+- This introduces a small amount of upfront latency (we wait for the utterance to finish synthesizing), and it is not “true” model‑level streaming, but it significantly simplifies the integration.

+- By working with a standard WAV file, we can rely on well‑understood file and PCM operations for buffering, backpressure, reconnection, and format handling, rather than implementing custom Coqui‑specific streaming logic.
+This makes the system easier to reason about, test, and debug at this stage.

+The design is intentionally incremental: as we need lower latency, support for very long utterances, or tighter resource constraints, this WAV‑based pipeline can be evolved into a more production‑grade solution that pulls smaller chunks directly from the model.
+Because the external streaming contract is already based on PCM frames, we can improve the internals over time without forcing changes on downstream consumers.

 ### 3.2 Chunk Ordering & Protocol